-University staff responsible for implementing the program shall be trained either by or under the direction of the associate vice chancellor for finance in the detection of red flags and the responsive steps to be taken when a red flag is detected.
-University staff shall be trained, as necessary, to effectively implement the program.
+University staff responsible for implementing the Program shall be trained either by or under the direction of the associate vice chancellor for finance in the detection of red flags and the responsive steps to be taken when a red flag is detected.
+University staff shall be trained, as necessary, to effectively implement the Program.
 University employees are expected to notify the associate vice chancellor for finance once they become aware of an incident of identity theft or of the university’s failure to comply with this program.
-At least annually or as otherwise requested by the associate vice chancellor for finance, university staff responsible for development, implementation, and administration of the program shall report to him or her on compliance with this program.
-The report should address such issues as effectiveness of the policies and procedures in addressing the risk of identity theft in connection with the opening and maintenance of covered accounts, service provider arrangements, significant incidents involving identity theft and management’s response, and recommendations for changes to the program.
+At least annually or as otherwise requested by the associate vice chancellor for finance, university staff responsible for the development, implementation, and administration of the Program shall report to him or her on compliance with this Program.
+The report should address such issues as effectiveness of the policies and procedures in addressing the risk of identity theft in connection with the opening and maintenance of covered accounts, service provider arrangements, significant incidents involving identity theft and management’s response, and recommendations for changes to the Program.

 Service Provider Arrangements

 In the event the university engages a service provider to perform an activity in connection with one or more covered accounts, the university will take the following steps to ensure the service provider performs its activity with reasonable policies and procedures designed to detect, prevent and mitigate the risk of identity theft.